 KNOWLEDGE AND THINKING

 Knowledge and Thinking skills are grounded in the ability to reason, problem-solve, develop sound arguments or decisions, and create new ideas by using appropriate sources and applying the knowledge and skills of a discipline.
 As students gain momentum in Knowledge and Thinking they are empowered to discover the truth in assertions, to think critically, and to become knowledgeable about the world around them.
-The Knowledge and Thinking rubrics are aligned to academic disciplines such as English textual analysis, English research and argumentation, social studies argumentation and explanation, science explanation, science research and mathematical problem-solving.
+The Knowledge and Thinking rubrics are aligned to academic disciplines such as ELA research and argumentation, social studies argumentation and explanation, science explanation and mathematical problem-solving.

 ORAL COMMUNICATION

-Oral Communication is the ability to effectively communicate knowledge and thinking, and engage in clear, thoughtful dialogue through group conversations and presentations.
+Oral Communication involves the ability to communicate knowledge and thinking orally.
 Oral Communication is vital for a student's social academic success.
 Furthermore, effective verbal communication empowers students to advocate for themselves, ask relevant questions, and communicate clearly.
-The Oral Communication rubrics consider interpersonal communication, presentation, and delivery.
+The Oral Communication rubrics consider interactive communication, presentation, and delivery.

 WRITTEN COMMUNICATION